Geofence: History

 an alarm for detecting that the object has been moved, by calculating a spatial movement of the object which exceeds a predetermined distance based on information supplied by the GPS receiver, and the alarm initiating the transmission to the remote location the spatial coordinates from the GPS receiver when said movement of predetermined distance has been detected.

+In April 2026, the Supreme Court heard arguments about whether police use of geofences violates the Fourth Amendment's ban on unreasonable searches and seizures.
+Police have obtained "geofence warrants" to identify people who were in a given area, such as those near the January 6, 2021 Capitol attack, the person who planted pipe bombs outside the Democratic and Republican party headquarters the night before, and after killings in several states.

 Working

 Geofencing uses technologies like GPS, or even IP address ranges, to build its virtual fence.
 In most cases, mobile phones are using combinations of positioning methods, e.g., Assisted GPS (A-GPS).
 "A-GPS uses assistance data received from the network to obtain a faster location calculation compared with GPS alone."
 The global system of tracking and geofencing is supported by a group of subsystems based on global navigation satellite system (GNSS) services.
 Both horizontal and vertical accuracy of GNSS is just a few centimetres for baseline ≤ 5 km.
 The Wide Area Augmentation System (WAAS) is used by devices equipped and used in North America—the accuracy is considered to be within 3 m at least 95% of the time.
 These virtual fences can be used to track the physical location of the device active in the particular region or the fence area.
 The location of the person using the device is taken as geocoding data and can be used further for advertising purposes.

 It is possible to monitor several geofences at once (multiple active geofences).
 The number of active geofences on Android devices is limited to 100 per app and per user.
 It is possible to monitor different type of triggering activity for each geofence separately—entrance, exit, or dwell in the monitored area.